-- 1) Case file documentation is submitted to the supervisor which clearly identifies: - a) The specific need for specialized, intensive services; and - b) Why these services cannot be provided by in-house staff or the CNMI One-Stop.

-2) The referral must be pre-approved and noted by the supervisor in the case file.
+- a.
+Case file documentation is submitted to the supervisor which clearly identifies: - 1.
+The specific need for specialized, intensive services; and - 2.
+Why these services cannot be provided by in-house staff or the CNMI One-Stop. - b.
+The referral must be pre-approved and noted by the supervisor in the case file.